Dogs Go | Wirral Dog Day Care

 3) Keep all human sweets well out of reach until after Halloween night is over; no one wants to be rushing their pet to the vet with stomach poisoning or a blockage caused by wrappers or lollipop sticks.
 A common ingredient in human sweets is Xylitol – this causes a drop in blood sugar and can cause seizures in dogs.
 Be vigilant.

 6) Pumpkins look great but are also irresistible to some dogs as a snack!
-Although non toxic, eating lots of raw pumpkin can cause gastrointestinal upset or worse a blockage if chunks are swallowed whole.
+Although non-toxic, eating lots of raw pumpkins can cause gastrointestinal upset or worse a blockage if chunks are swallowed whole.
 Try our favourite Pumpkin and Carrot Pupcake recipe below instead!

 Pumpkin and Carrot Pup Cakes